varunneal/varunneal.github.io/content/Essays/Muon in Modded NanoGPT.md

 [^anonymous26]: [Anonymous ICLR Conference Submission 2025](https://openreview.net/forum?id=go388T3QjQ) *Long-tailed Learning with Muon Optimizer*
 [^su25]: [Weijie Su 2025](https://arxiv.org/abs/2511.00674) *Isotropic Curvature Model for Understanding Deep Learning Optimization*
-[^kovalev]: Understanding Gradient Orthogonalization for Deep Learning via Non-Euclidean Trust-Region Optimization*
+[^kovalev]: [Kovalev 2025](https://arxiv.org/abs/2503.12645) *Understanding Gradient Orthogonalization for Deep Learning via Non-Euclidean Trust-Region Optimization*

 [^bernstein25]: [Jeremy Bernstein 2025](https://thinkingmachines.ai/blog/modular-manifolds/) *Modular Manifolds*

-On the other hand, Muon does not solve for (1)—e.g. it does not estimate the sampling error at a granular level.
-In fact, this turns out to be very easy to add to Muon.
+On the other hand, Muon does not solve for (1)—e.g. it does not estimate the sampling error at a granular level. %% In fact, this turns out to be very easy to add to Muon.
 After orthogonalization, the columns of the update matrix correspond to "spectral directions".
-These correspond to orthogonal directions in parameter space, and may have distinct signal-to-noise ratios from each other.
-To account for this error, we can track the norm of each column as a proxy for spectral variance.
-Dividing by this gives each spectral direction a variance-adaptive learning rate:
+These correspond to orthogonal directions in parameter space, and may have distinct signal-to-noise ratios from each other.  %% At a fixed batch size, each spectral direction might have a distinct signal-to-noise ratio.
+To account for this error, we can track the norm of each column as a proxy for variance in each spectral direction.[^spectral-variance] Dividing by this gives each column a variance-adapted learning rate:

+[^spectral-variance]: In fact, the columns are the output singular vectors weighed by the input singular vectors.
+The orthogonalized update is just a rotation matrix that aligns the input space with the output space.
+The column-wise RMS therefore tells us how much how much the input neuron contributes to the output spectral direction.

 ```python {5-6}
 def adaptive_muon_update(grad, momentum1, momentum2, beta1, beta2):